-Our program is geared towards pet owners on the Avalon Peninsula who are:
+Our program is geared towards pet owners on the Avalon Peninsula who:

 I live in St. John’s.
 Can I apply for your program?

-Yes.
-We suggest also checking if you qualify for the St. John’s municipally-funded program.
+Check to see if you qualify for the St. John’s municipally-funded program:

-I live elsewhere in Newfoundland.
+I live elsewhere in the province.
 Can I apply for your program?

-We only have a set number of surgery spaces per year, so we’re only able to assist pet guardians on the Avalon at this time.
-Please contact your nearest SPCA or Humane Services department to see what assistance is available in your area.
+We have a limited number of surgery spaces per year, so we’re only able to assist pet guardians on the Avalon at this time.
+Please contact your nearest SPCA or Municipality to see what assistance is available in your area.